GoInterject/GoInterject.github.io/bApps/bFinancials/Configure.md

 > **Note:** This is a one time setup and must be done before using the reporting.
 Once approved it cannot be changed.
 >
 > ![reportlib config](/images/Config/SegmentSetup.png){: .center-image }
-> - Verify all segments part of client epicor setup, if incorrect  contact Interject.
+> - Verify all segments are part of client Epicor Enterprise setup; if incorrect, contact Interject.
 This will be referenced in other setups describing how to Localize reports.
 > - Optional: Change the “Segment Display Name” to be more specific to client requirements.
 This will impact user filters and parameters used in reporting.
 > - Select “yes” from approved dropdown
-> - Hit Ctrl-Shift-U, or the Save button in the Interject ribbon, to save & approve
+> - Hit Ctrl-Shift-U, or the Save button in the Interject ribbon, to save & approve.

 ### Account Rollup - Activate Seeded DEMO Config
-Account Rollups are important part to ensuring the “Control” and “Validity” of the mappings required in Financial reporting sections.
-Interject for Financials - Epicor provides two Seeded Rollups as samples of a configuration that can be used in initial client demos or other functions to illustrate the recommended use.
+Account Rollups are important to ensuring the “Control” and “Validity” of the mappings required in Financial reporting sections.
+Interject for Financials - Epicor Enterprise provides two Seeded Rollups as samples of a configuration that can be used in initial client demos or other functions to illustrate the recommended use.
 They can be leveraged as a “reporting” control while building reports and can additionally support client demos or other preliminary reporting requirements.
-These seeded rollups are automatically generated using the Account Type mappings in the Epicor client GL.
+These seeded rollups are automatically generated using the Account Type mappings in the Epicor Enterprise client GL.

 > To Do
 >